forceedge01/behat-fail-aid/README.md

 The size of the screenshot to be taken on failure.
 At present, does not reset the size of the window.
 May conflict with the maximiseWindow API.

 ### hostDirectory (string):
 If running against a VM or container, you can set this path to the screenshots directory on the host machine.
 The screenshots will be produced the same, the output will be for your host machine instead.
+Resolves environment variables.

 ### HostUrl (string):
 If running on a remote environment it may be that the failures are available on a url.
+Resolves environment variables.

 siteFilters option:
 --------------------